guloncu/doc-template/README.rst

 Building remotely
 *************************************************
 Pushing to the main branch of the repo triggers GitHub Actions.
 Gh-actions will generate a virtual environment, build the HTML pages, and then commit and push these to the 'gh-pages' branch, by following the instructions under .github/workflows/sphinx-build.
-Finally, if under repo settings gh pages is enabled and points to 'gh-pages/docs, the docs site will be generated.
+Finally, if under repo settings gh pages is enabled and is set to be deployed from the 'gh-pages' branch, the docs site will be generated at https://username.github.io/reponame.
+To activate gh pages, go to your repo settings, Pages menu, and under "Build and Deployment", choose gh-pages in the dropdown menu.
+It should say "Your GitHub Pages sites is currently being built from the gh-pages branch".

 Building locally
 *************************************************